 From Phuket in Thailand to Phu Quoc in Vietnam, it seems that Southeast Asia’s tropical islands are the main focus for the reopening of tourism across the region!

 The Phu Quoc Sandbox, as it is being nicknamed, is a new scheme that aims to attract fully vaccinated international tourists to the resort island in the south of Vietnam.
 If successful, it will kickstart a much-needed revival of tourism in the country.

-The scheme, announced on 9th September, is due to start at the beginning of October.
+The scheme, announced on 9th September, was due to start at the beginning of October but has since been pushed back to at least November 20th.
 It is a similar model to the Phuket Sandbox which has proved somewhat successful in restarting tourism in Thailand since it was launched on 1st July 2021.